c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_epiqc.rst

          At present, comparing large reference database with user samples is not supported.

-The epiQC pipeline executes four consecutive report steps to create the `epiQC Final Report`_ of the pipeline with quality control labels.
+After the completion of computing metrics, the epiQC pipeline executes four consecutive report steps to create the `epiQC Final Report`_ of the pipeline with quality control labels.

 This brand new epiQC pipeline can be used for pre-validation of samples, in order to assess the usability of a dataset in any given study, even in the absence of the original raw reads files.
 This presents a huge advantage, for instance, in the case of human epigenomic datasets available in the `IHEC Datasets`_, as signal tracks are made publicly available, while raw data files are stored in controlled access repositories.